marius-florea/nn-zero-to-hero/README.md

 **Lecture 2: The spelled-out intro to language modeling: building makemore**

 Implemented a bigram character-level language model.
-In this video, the focus is on (1) introducing torch.Tensor and its subtleties and use in efficiently evaluating neural networks and (2) the overall framework of language modeling that includes model training, sampling, and the evaluation of a loss
+In this lesson, the focus is on (1) introducing torch.Tensor and its subtleties and use in efficiently evaluating neural networks and (2) the overall framework of language modeling that includes model training, sampling, and the evaluation of a loss
 (e.g. the negative log likelihood for classification).